-It’s something that, as CX leaders, we’re always thinking of.
-I frequently get asked questions like, “How fast does our response rate need to be?”
+That’s a question CX leaders spend a lot of time pondering.
+For example, I’m often asked questions like, “How fast does our response rate need to be?”

-It wasn’t until they spent time in the field that they realized that this rapid response really wasn’t necessary.
-And that’s when our client started to ask the question – just how fast does our shipping need to be, anyway?
-And the answer surprised them.
+It wasn’t until that client spent time in the field that they realized that this rapid response really wasn’t necessary.
+That’s when they started to ask, “Just how fast does our shipping need to be, anyway?”